Chijex5/Chijex5/README.md

-- 👋 Hi, I’m @Chijex5
+- 👋 Hi, I am Chijioke
-- 👀 I’m interested in building sofware
-- 🌱 I’m currently learning nothing at the moment
-- 💞️ I’m looking to collaborate on building app with xcode
-- 📫 How to reach me on wattsapp @ https://wa.link/88ox3u
+- 👀 I am a data analyst

 <!---
 Chijex5/Chijex5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.